wp-plugins/readable-names/readme.txt

 === Readable Names ===
-Contributors: doktor-bro
+Contributors: Doktor Bro
-Tags: comments, usability, discussion, spam
-Requires at least: 3.0
+Tags: comments, usability, discussion, spam, language Requires at least: 3.0
 Tested up to: 3.0.1
-Stable tag: 0.6
+Stable tag: 0.6.1

 The plugin forces commenters to write their names in the language that your blog uses.